-The layout of the Lakeview sub-zone shall be in general accordance with Figure 2: Lakeview sub-zone Structure Plan.
+The layout of buildings, roading and public spaces within the Lakeview sub-zone shall be in general accordance with Figure 2: Lakeview sub-zone Structure Plan.
 Departures from Figure 2: Lakeview sub-zone Structure Plan shall not exceed 5m change in any direction.
 This 5m departure from the Structure Plan does not apply to the direct extensions of the existing widths and alignments of Isle Street (south westwards beyond Hay Street through to the intersection with Thompson Street) and Thompson Street (northwards beyond Man Street) into the Lakeview sub-zone, which shall be in general accordance with the Structure Plan.